Climate Cooperation China

 Sino-German Cooperation on Climate Change – Climate Partnership

-The Sino-German Cooperation on Climate Change – Climate Partnership supports China in fulfilling the ambitious set of climate goals for 2030 and implementing the Chinese NDC and climate policies set out in its 14th Five-Year Plan.
-Specifically, the Sino-German Cooperation on Climate Change – Climate Partnership supports political and expert climate dialogues, such as the Working Group on Environment and Climate Change and the Track-2 Dialogue.
+The Sino-German Cooperation on Climate Change – Climate Partnership supports China in fulfilling the climate goals for 2030 and implementing the Chinese NDC and climate policies set out in its 14th Five-Year Plan.
+Specifically, the Sino-German Cooperation on Climate Change – Climate Partnership supports political and expert climate dialogues, such as the Working Group on Environment and Climate Change and the Track II Dialogue.
 Based on existing experiences in Sino-German exchanges on climate policies, the capacities of Chinese partners will be strengthened for implementing climate cooperation projects in/with third countries.
 Through the work stream on green/climate finance, the project promotes the understanding of technical and policy capacities of relevant stakeholders in the system.

 DURATION